 The History of the National Park Service

-The U.S. national parks are an American innovation that the world has adopted.
-In 1872 Yellowstone National Park in Wyoming became the first national park.
-On August 25, 1916, President Woodrow Wilson created the National Park Service to govern the 35 national parks in the U.S. at the time.
+The U.S. National Parks are an American innovation that the world has adopted.
+In 1872, Yellowstone National Park in Wyoming became the first national park.
+And on August 25, 1916, President Woodrow Wilson created the National Park Service to govern the 35 national parks in the U.S. at the time.

 When my kids were babies, I promised myself to show them the treasures of their country.
-So after visiting 41 of the 60 big National Parks and close to 100 National Park Service sites, they’ve explored the jewels of the continent.
+So after visiting 41 of the 63 major national parks and close to 100 national park service sites, they’ve explored the jewels of the continent.

 What Are National Park Junior Rangers?

-They are junior-sized park rangers.
-Kids from 5 to 13 can join the ranks as they explore, learn and protect our national treasures.
-Over 200 national park sites hand out free booklets specially designed for each park (a few parks charge $3 for the booklet).
+Kids from ages 5 to 13 can become National Park Junior Rangers.
+This means they can explore, learn and protect our national treasures.
+Over 200 national park sites provide free booklets designed especially for each park (some parks charge $3 for the booklet).
 And some can be downloaded and completed at home when you can’t visit a national park in person.

-First, kids explore a park site with their families and complete fun activities in the Junior Ranger booklet.
-Then kids turn in the booklets, take an oath and get an official Junior Ranger badge or patch.
+How does it work?
+Kids explore a park site with their families and complete fun activities in the Junior Ranger booklet.
+Afterwards, kids turn in the booklets, take an oath and get an official Junior Ranger badge or patch.

-- Since national parks are popular destinations during school breaks and holidays, make reservations as early as possible.
+- National parks are popular destinations during school breaks, holidays and pandemics.
+So, make reservations as early as possible.
 Lodging reservations are available 13 months in advance.

 - Parking can be an issue at popular destinations during the middle of the day.

-- Since many features have barricades kids can climb over, watch your children at all times.
+- Some features have barricades kids can climb over, so watch your children at all times.

-- Keep wild animals wild by not feeding them, even the cute ones that beg.
+- Keep wild animals wild (and safe) by not feeding them.
+Even the cute ones that beg.

-- Keep at least 25 feet between people and animals, 100 feet between people and bears.
+- Stay at least 25 feet away from animals, and 100 feet from bears.